sqlancer/sqlancer/README.md

 # Test Suite

 SQLancer does not have a test suite.
 We found that bugs in SQLancer are quickly found when testing the DBMS.
 The PQS implementation had a test suite, which was removed in commit 36ede0c0c68b3856e03ef5ba802a7c2575bb3f12.

+# Supported DBMS

+* (TDEngine: We removed the TDEngine implementation since all but one of our bug reports were still unaddressed five months after we reported them)